Arro/earthy-player/README.md

 the important part is that you end up with a file at `~/.google-api-credentials.json`.
 You'll need to create a project within their console, and then enable the "Cloud Text-to-Speech API" on that project.

+## Run the tests

+These are the commands:

+1. `npm run test` to run the tests.
+This repo uses `ava` for testing.
+1. `npm run tdd` to run the test with "--watch" enabled.